 - Add the garlic to the butter and sizzle for 30 seconds, moving it around the pan so it doesn't burn.
 Turn the heat down if you need.

-- Lower heat and add the pumpkin mixture, cream and ½ cup pasta water and mix well.
+- Lower heat and add the cream and ½ cup pasta water and mix well.
 I like to use a flat whisk.

 - Bring it to a really gently simmer here, it shouldn't be bubbling aggressively.

-- Add the parmesan in a few lots, whisking and letting it melt between each addition.
+- Add the parmesan in two separate lots, whisking and letting it melt between each addition.

-- Add the lemon juice and season to taste with salt and a good few cracks of black pepper.
+- Add the lemon juice and black pepper and mix in well.
+Season to taste with salt.

 - Add your pasta straight into the sauce and let it gently bubble away for a minute or so.